nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   * Pros: List shows all the students every time.
   * Cons: Might clutter the GUI with people the user does not want to see.

-### Advance levels feature
+### Level Up feature

 #### Implementation
-The advancing levels mechanism is facilitated by `LevelUpCommand` and `LevelUpCommandParser`.
+The advancing education levels mechanism is facilitated by `LevelUpCommand` and `LevelUpCommandParser`.

 `LevelUpCommand` extends `Command` and implements the following operation: